theborderland/membership/docs/frontpage.md

 ### Why all these rules?

-Turns out a lottery is a little more complicated than a normal sale, we have to work a bit harder so it isn't easy to cheat.
+Turns out a lottery is a little more complicated than a normal sale, we have to work a bit harder so it isn't too easy to cheat.

 ### These rules are draconian, you suck

 ok, boomer.

 The Borderland is a co-created, do-ocratic institution.
 You're welcome to change the rules.
 Check out the website for more information on how you can make decisions.
+Beware you may end up responsible for running the next sale.

 ## I need help!

 ### I read the FAQ and there's something I still don't understand!

-If there's something not related to your order, please use our Facebook group to ask questions.
+If it's unrelated to your order, please use our Facebook group to ask questions.
 The membership team has very little capacity, so we rely on everyone helping each other out.

 ### I read the FAQ and there's something wrong with my order!